 Getting it right the first time is what directing voice sessions is all about.
 No one knows this better that Kelley Buttrick.
 Kelley's clients often comment on her easy directability and knack for delivering the "voice in my head."
 She is a highly sought-after voice actor with clients like L'Oreal, Michelin, Country Crock, HSN and many others.

-Kevin: Kelley, how should a director prepare for a session?
+How should a director prepare for a direct voice over session?